probeiuscorp/rfcs/text/0000-context-applicative.md

 - `Context<T>` + `ReadonlyContext<T>` vs `WritableContext<T>` + `Context<T>`
 - Implementation complexity and performance of derivation
-- Could default displayName of derived Contexts from input Context displayName's and the function names.
+- Could default displayName of derived Contexts from input Context displayName's and the function names